sujit-sahu/home/content/authors/admin/_index.md

 highlight_name: false
 ---

 Sujit Sahu is a professor of Statistics at the University of Southampton.
-He is interested in Bayesian computation and modeling especially for spatio-temporal data.
+He is interested in Bayesian computation and modeling especially for spatio-temporal data.He is the author of the book "Bayesian modeling of spatio-temporal data with R".

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/2021_sahuresume.pdf" "newtab" >}}resumé{{< /staticref >}}.